chunkhang/AI-Notes/README.md

 - **Knowledge engineering process**
   1. KE established dialogue with human expert in order to elicit expert's knowledge
-  1. KE then codes the knowledge explicitly into KBB
+  1. KE then codes the knowledge explicitly into KB
   1. Expert then evaluates the ES and gives feedback to KE
   1. Process is repeated until system's performance is judged to be satisfactory by the expert.